 Why is content marketing so pricey?

 - Content research and optimization: Content research and SEO professionals may charge a flat fee of $50-$200 per hour.
-In most cases, however, research and optimization are bundled with a content development package.
+However, research and optimization are usually bundled with a content development package.

 - Content development: The cost of content development, including content writing, design, and editing, is between $200 and $3,000 per content piece.
 The higher end of this price range may include add-ons like custom visuals, social media captions, formatting, translations, and more.

-- Content promotions: The cost of content promotion campaigns greatly vary based on the channels you use.
+- Content promotions: The cost of content promotion campaigns varies greatly based on the channels you use.
 For example, a Facebook ad campaign may cost around $1 per click or $12 per 1,000 impressions (ad views).
-In contrast, organic strategies like social media posting and guest blogging may cost upwards of $100 per post.
+In contrast, organic strategies like social media posting and guest blogging may cost upward of $100 per post.

 In most campaigns, the volume of content produced, published, and promoted is the biggest cost-affecting factor.